lifelong-learner-infinity/electron-react-express-boilerplate/README.md

 ## Introduction

 This boilerplate contains all you need to start your next Fullstack Electron project, using React and Express.
 Simple, robust, well-organized, all you need to do is clone, install and you're ready to start.
+The boilerplate is built on top of Electron Forge.

 ## Features